Tips for an Information Security Analyst/Pentester Career - Ep. 92: 5 Unexpected Tips for A Successful Career Growth

 Well, here we go:

-1. Always be professional: Most people think penetration testing is all about technical skills, but nothing could be farther from truth.
+- Always be professional: Most people think penetration testing is all about technical skills, but nothing could be farther from truth.
 Especially if you work for a consulting firm, projecting a professional image at all times is paramount.
 The client expects for you to be a subject matter expert and to be able to explain in layman's terms what problems you found, what their impact is and especially how to remediate them.
+Even when you're not 100% sure about something, you can't let the client know.
+They pay for a subject matter expert and expect no less than that.
+If you don't have the answer to a question, act confident and inform the client you'll get back to it later, don't freak out and stay calm.
+You'll figure out the answer, either googling or with the help of your team, but don't let your insecurity be too apparent.
 This means you need to be professional at all times.
 As far as the client is concerned, you are your company, so you want to look at your best.
 Even when clients are mean and rude, you can never get down to their level, you're expected to keep your cool and continue delivering.
 This can be sometimes very hard.
-I've experienced specific situations where I really struggled to keep my cool, faced with rude and combative attitudes, but I did because I knew I'd be the only one looking bad.
+I've experienced specific situations where I really struggled to keep my cool, as I had to deal with very rude and combative clients, yet I did because I knew I'd be the only one looking bad otherwise.
 At the end of the day, penetration testing is all about business mindset and professional communication.
 Yes, you heard it right, sorry to break this down to you.
 Even the most amazing tester on a technical standpoint becomes worthless if they can't explain their findings to the clients in terms the clients would understand, and if they don't know how to communicate with clients in a professional and personable way.
 So make sure you got your your, you're and so on right.
 And forget about CTFs and frat house attitudes.
 Corporate security is much more a tie-and-suit affair than one might think.
 The most challenging part of being a consultant is to avoid an adversarial attitude and convince the client you're on their team, you're on on their side and you're not the enemy.
 I believe each one of us can do better under this point of view.

 Wrap Up